 Regularly, Kamate flips through his binder to remember.

-When Kamate joined the staff of Campus Crusade, he was an influencer himself.
+When Kamate joined the staff of Cru, he was an influencer himself.
 As general secretary of the Conservative Baptists, Kamate was responsible for more than 150 local congregations.

 "Then I began to think beyond my denomination, beyond even my country and then to the whole world," Kamate says.
-"Campus Crusade for Christ helped me put together the Great Commission and a strategy for the Great Commission."
+"Cru helped me put together the Great Commission and a strategy for the Great Commission."